kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

       - name: sensitive-workload-operator.fruit-company.com
       - name: deployment.apps.k8s.io
       - name: replicaset.apps.k8s.io
-      - name: fallback-interceptor.rescue-company.com
+      - name: fallback-responder.rescue-company.com
 ```

-The interceptor should observe the eviction request objects that match the pods that the interceptor
+The responder should observe the eviction request objects that match the pods that the responder
 manages (e.g. through labels and labelSelector).
-It should start the eviction process only if it
+It should observe the TargetResponder struct in the
-observes an interceptor name in the `.status.activeInterceptors` in the EvictionRequest object that
+`.status.targetResponders` in the EvictionRequest object that matches the `name` it previously set
-matches the `name` it previously set in the pod's `.spec.evictionResponders`.
+in the pod's `.spec.evictionResponders`.
+It should then react to the
+`.status.targetResponders[].state` field, and adjust the eviction process and the responder
+lifecycle accordingly.

-If the interceptor is not interested in intercepting/evicting the pod anymore, it should set
+If the responder is not interested in evicting the pod anymore, it should set
-`.status.interceptors[].completionTime`.
+`.status.responders[].completionTime`.
 If the
-interceptor is unable to respond to the eviction request, the interception will time out after 20
+responder is unable to respond to the eviction request for 20
-minutes and control of the eviction process will be passed to the next interceptor at the higher
+minutes, the control of the eviction process will be passed to the next responders at the higher
 list index.
+This includes the default ones, such as `imperative-eviction.k8s.io/evictor`.
+If
-If there is none, the pod will get evicted by the eviction request controller.
+there is no responder available, the eviction request will be canceled with the
+`CanceledDueToNoRequesters` reason.

-If the interceptor is interested in intercepting/evicting the pod it should ensure to update the
+If the responder is interested in processing the eviction of the pod it should ensure to update the
 EvictionRequest status periodically at intervals of less than 20 minutes.
 Therefore, updating the
-status every 3 minutes may be sufficient to allow for potential disruption of the interceptor.
+status every 3 minutes may be sufficient to allow for potential disruption of the responder.
 The
 status updates should look as follows:
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the
   `.spec.target.pod`)
-- Check that the previously set `name` in the pod's `.spec.evictionResponders` is still included
+- Observe the `.status.targetResponders[].state` field and act accordingly:
+  - `Inactive`: no action.
+  - `Active`: it should start or continue with the eviction process.
-  in  `.status.activeInterceptors`.
-If not, it should abort the eviction process or output an error
+  - `Canceled`: it should fully stop the eviction process work if possible, or aid in reconciling to
-  (e.g. via an event or a condition).
+    the healthy state as soon as possible.
+It should output an error (e.g. via an event or a
+    condition).
+  - `Interrupted`: set by the eviction request controller if the responder failed to start or update
+    the progress in `.status.responders`.
+If the responder wakes up, it should stop all the work.
+    There might be a different responder processing an eviction or recovering from the interrupted
+    responder, so the interrupted responder should not take any action in a standard scenario.
+  - `Completed`: this is done in a response of detecting a successful eviction ( completionTime or
+    the target is gone).
+The active responder is expected to have completed, or about to complete
+    shortly.
-- Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request
+- Set `.status.responders[].heartbeatTime` to the present time to signal that the eviction request
-  is not stuck. `.status.interceptors[].startTime` should also be set the first time this field is
+  is not stuck.
-  set.
-- Update `.status.interceptors[].expectedInterceptorFinishTime` if a reasonable estimation can be
+- Update `.status.responders[].ExpectedCompletionTime` if a reasonable estimation can be
-  made of how long the eviction process will take for the current interceptor.
+  made of how long the eviction process will take for the current responder.
 This can be modified
   later to change the estimate.
-- Set `.status.interceptors[].completionTime` indicate whether the eviction process has completed or
+- Set `.status.responders[].completionTime` to indicate whether the eviction process has completed
-  not.
+  or not.
 - Set `.status.message` to inform about the progress of the eviction in human-readable form.
 - Optionally, `.status.conditions` can be set for additional details about the eviction request.
 - Optionally, an event can be emitted to inform about the start/progress of the eviction.
 Or lack
   thereof, if the eviction request is blocked.
-The interceptor should ensure that an appropriate
+The responder should ensure that an appropriate
   number of events is emitted. `event.involvedObject` should be set to the current EvictionRequest.

-Interceptors should be aware that the EvictionRequest object can be deleted at any time.
+Responders should be aware that the EvictionRequest object can be deleted at any time.
 See
   [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.

 The completion of the eviction request is communicated by pod termination (usually by an evict or
 delete call) and reaching the terminal phase (`Succeeded` or `Failed`).
 It can also withdraw from
-the eviction process by setting `.status.interceptors[].completionTime`.
+the eviction process by setting `.status.responders[].completionTime`.

-The interceptor should prefer the eviction API endpoint call for the pod deletion/termination to
+The responder should prefer the eviction API endpoint call for the pod deletion/termination to
 respect the PDBs, unless the eviction process is incompatible with the PDBs and the application has
-already been disrupted (either by the interceptor or by external forces).
-Or the interceptor has a
+already been disrupted (either by the responder or by external forces).
+Or the responder has a
 better insight into the application availability than the PDB.
 In these cases, it is possible to
 skip the eviction call and use the delete call directly.

-Also, the interceptor should not block the eviction request by updating
+Also, the responder should not block the eviction request by updating
-the `.status.interceptors[].heartbeatTime` when no work is being done on the eviction.
+the `.status.responders[].heartbeatTime` when no work is being done on the eviction.
 This should
 be decided solely by the user deploying the application and resolved by creating a PDB.

 ### Eviction Request Controller